Sunny Hostin: Career

 Hostin began her career as a law clerk to retired Chief Judge of the Maryland Court of Appeals Robert M. Bell and later became a trial attorney in the United States Department of Justice Antitrust Division.
 Hostin left the Antitrust Division to become a federal prosecutor, specializing in child sex crimes.

 She began her television career as a commentator for Court TV and began using the stage name "Sunny Hostin" after host Nancy Grace was unable to pronounce "Asunción" and asked if she had a nickname she could use instead.
 Hostin was then offered a spot on the Fox News program The O'Reilly Factor, where she appeared on the show's "Is It Legal?" segments, regularly debating with Bill O'Reilly and Megyn Kelly.
 She signed with CNN in September 2007 as the legal analyst for its morning show American Morning.
 In March 2016, it was announced that Hostin was joining ABC News as Senior Legal Correspondent and analyst.
 She became a permanent co-host of The View beginning the show's twentieth season in September 2016.
 In 2017, Hostin made a cameo appearance as herself in the comedy film Girls Trip.

 In 2019, Hostin hosted and executive-produced the six-episode documentary series Truth About Murder With Sunny Hostin on Investigation Discovery, on which she travels to various parts of the US to explore the stories behind some of the nation's most notorious homicides.
 She also hosted a podcast titled Have You Seen This Man?, produced by ABC.
 Hostin released I Am These Truths, a memoir, in 2020.
 The following year, she released a novel, titled Summer on the Bluffs.
 The book was to be adapted into a television series.
-Hostin is also set to executive-produce The Counsel, a drama television series inspired by her life and career.
+In 2020, Hostin was set to executive-produce The Counsel, a drama television series inspired by her life and career.
+In 2026, Hostin shared that she had signed with startup Fountain 0 to produce AI films based on her books.
+She noted "gatekeeping" of Black voices in the entertainment industry, while others noted that this choice would limit the number of jobs created for human Black creatives.

-Views

-In a discussion on The View, Hostin said that Latino voters who did not support Kamala Harris in the 2024 presidential election did so out of sexism and misogyny.
-In another discussion on The View, she also claimed that "uneducated white women" were to blame for Donald Trump's victory in the 2024 election.
-In another discussion on The View, Hostin claimed that Patrick Mahomes' wife, Brittany, should have known that it was "problematic" to support "a racist" for president, given that she is in an interracial marriage.
-Additionally, Hostin has repeatedly claimed that Trump won the 2024 election due to sexism and racism and has claimed that January 6th was one of the worst moments in American history, comparing it to World War II, slavery and the Holocaust.